nanovazquez/nanovazquez.github.com/_posts/2013-07-04-playing-with-nhibernate-inverse-and-cascade.markdown

 Let's analyze the way we are associating the Products with the Category.
 I know that some folks will prefer to add the 3 Products inside the **Category.Products** collection instead of setting the Category on each individual Product.
 What if I tell you that with the current mapping you can use both approaches?
 This is because we set the **Inverse** attribute in the **Category.Products** mapping to **false** (default value).
 So what Inverse does?
 It tells NHibernate that the Parent is responsible (or not) of saving the **association** to its childs.
 The *inverse=false* mapping means that when you save the Category you will also save the association of each Product that is inside the **Category.Products** collection.
 In constrast, setting this value to *true* basically means that *"the Parent does not have the responsibility of saving the association"*.

 Check the following code.
-Notice that instead of setting the **Product.Category** property we are now adding the Product to the **Category.Products** collection (and it works!)
+Notice that instead of setting the **Product.Category** property we are now adding the Product to the **Category.Products** collection (and it works!):

 ![Basic mapping - Using Category.Products](https://github.com/nanovazquez/nanovazquez.github.com/raw/master/_posts/playing-with-nhibernate-inverse-and-cascade/basic-mapping-using-category-product.png)

-Although we've reduced the code a little bit, there are two problems with this approach (AND the current mapping):
+Although we've reduced the code a little bit, there are two problems with this approach (if we use the current mapping):

-1. To save the association when saving the Category, NHibernate will use an INSERT/UPDATE approach for the Products (same as before), which won't work if we have a null constraint on the Product.CategoryId column.
+1. To save the association, NHibernate will use an INSERT/UPDATE strategy for each Product (same as before), which won't work if we have a null constraint on the **Product.CategoryId** column.
-1. Inverse can be used only to save entity association information, not data.
+1. **Inverse** can be used only to save entity association info, not data.
 Hence, we still need to save each item individually.
-If we save the category only, NHibernate will throw the following **TransientObjectException**, simply because we are using the default **cascade** mapping value, which is **none**:
+If we save only the Category (the Parent), NHibernate will throw the following **TransientObjectException**:

 ![Basic mapping - Saving the Category only will throw an exception](https://github.com/nanovazquez/nanovazquez.github.com/raw/master/_posts/playing-with-nhibernate-inverse-and-cascade/basic-mapping-saving-category-only.png)

-A way to improve this approach is by setting the **cascade** mapping attribute to other value than 'none', something that we are going to do in the next section.
+A way to improve this approach is by setting the **cascade** mapping attribute to a value different to 'none' (default).
+And that's what we are going to do in the next section.

 ## Setting Cascade mapping attribute